controverses-telecomparistech/2017-controverses-l-exposition-aux-radiofrequences-dans-les-habitations/README.md

 https://controverses.telecom-paristech.fr

-Each Role have a specific folder, please deliver your assignement in the folder of your role.
+Each Role has a specific folder, please deliver your assignement in your role's specific folder.